 As we look to the future, we have undertaken a major project to rebuild and better integrate our member, performance and royalty distribution databases utilizing state-of-the-art programming technologies.
 We have called this project PREP.
-In the months ahead you will be hearing much more about PREP and how it will benefit members more money in our members' pockets.
+In the months ahead you will be hearing much more about PREP and how it will benefit members.